How To Plan A Memorable Summer Wedding

 Provide favours for guests – You’ll want to make sure you have all the essential favours ready for your wedding, like a sun hat, sunglasses and a fan.
 You also want to make sure that this favour is something that matches the tone and theme of your wedding.
 If you want something sweet and elegant, for example, make sure the favour reflects your preference in style and flavour!

 Carefully choose flowers – The time of year will have an impact on your budget for decorations.
 Summer weddings tend to be more expensive because flowers are in season and prices for flowers go up during the warmer months.

 Whether you are looking for a flower bouquet or a stunning centrepiece, you will want to consider your location and the temperature outside.
 You will also want to make sure that your flowers are going to stay beautiful for the duration of your wedding and don’t forget to pick a bouquet that will show off your new wedding ring.

 Choose light materials – It’s not a good idea to wear thick fabrics on your wedding day.
 They’ll stick to your skin and you’ll be sticky and hot.
-Choose light fabrics such as cotton and linens.
+Choose light fabrics such as cotton and linens or a backless wedding dress.
 Light colours are also flattering during the summer because they help keep the sun from making your skin look dirty or oily.
 You might find that some darker colours make you sweat more, which defeats the purpose of choosing lighter colours in the first place.

 Choose an outdoor/indoor venue – If you decide on an outdoor venue, make sure that it has plenty of shade or things that can provide protection from the sun.
 You might also want to plan for some misting stations or fans around the event space.
 And if possible, think about having an indoor ceremony space available as well in case there is too much heat outside for all of your guests.